 Field-hunting tip

-Look in vesicles in basalt country — that is the host setting where boggsite typically forms.
+Look in vesicles in basalt country, the host setting where boggsite typically forms.
 If you start seeing quartz, calcite, heulandite in float, you are in the right ground.
 Field specimens usually show a equant pseudo-dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.